liamb09/Rundex/README.md

  - [ ] Add run sharing
  - [ ] Add support for multiple types on one run
  - [ ] Add mileage charts + goals
+ - [ ] Add routes as an alternative to make up mileages